-The CommonWell Health Alliance will be designed to be an independent not-for-profit trade association organization open to all health information technology vendors devoted to the simple vision that a patient’s data should be available to patients and providers regardless of where care occurs.
-Additionally, provider access to this data must be built-in to EHR technologies at a reasonable cost for use by a broad range of healthcare providers and the patients they serve.
+The CommonWell Health Alliance is an independent, not-for-profit trade organization open to all health information technology suppliers devoted to the simple vision that a health data should be available to individuals and providers regardless of where care occurs.
+Additionally, provider access to this data must be built-in health IT at a reasonable cost for use by a broad range of healthcare providers and the people they serve.

 Mission - What the CommonWell Health Alliance Plans to Deliver

 The CommonWell Health Alliance plans to define and promote and a national infrastructure with common standards and policies.
 Early core components of the national infrastructure include:

 Identity Management.
 Provide a way for HIT suppliers to quickly and accurately identify patients as they transition through care facilities.

 Record Locator.
 Help providers locate and access their patients’ records, regardless of where the encounter occurred, by providing a “virtual table of contents” that documents available data from each encounter location.

 Consent Management.
 Deliver a patient-authorized means to simplify management of data sharing consents and authorizations.